MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-cs/what-is-ca-web-enrollment-conceptual.md

 # Certification Authority Web Enrollment guidance

->Applies To: Windows Server 2012 R2, Windows Server 2012

 The Certification Authority (CA) Web Enrollment role service provides a set of web pages that allow interaction with the Certification Authority role service.
-These web pages are located at https://\<servername\>/certsrv, where \<servername\> is the name of the server that hosts the hosts the CA Web Enrollment pages.
+These web pages are located at `https://<servername>/certsrv`, where \<servername\> is the name of the server that hosts the hosts the CA Web Enrollment pages.
 The certsrv portion of the URL should always be in lowercase letters; otherwise, users can have trouble checking and retrieving pending certificates.

 > [!NOTE]
 > The CA Web Enrollment role service pages require that you secure them with secure sockets layer (SSL) or transport layer security (TLS).
 If you don't, you'll see the following error message: "In order to complete the certificate enrollment, the website for the CA must be configured to use HTTPS authentication."
 To resolve this issue, you must configure HTTPS authentication.
 For more information, see [Active Directory Certificate Services (AD CS): Error: "In order to complete certificate enrollment, the website for the CA must be configured to use HTTPS authentication](https://social.technet.microsoft.com/wiki/contents/articles/12039.active-directory-certificate-services-ad-cs-error-in-order-to-complete-certificate-enrollment-the-web-site-for-the-ca-must-be-configured-to-use-https-authentication.aspx).